Dawson Metal Products Camdenton Facility #2

 What We Know

 Dawson Metal Products originally constructed the former manufacturing facility at 221 Sunset Drive.
 It was reported to the Missouri Department of Natural Resources that on July 10, 1972, there was a fire at the 221 Sunset Drive facility.
-Operations temporarily moved to a building located at 1225 US Highway 54 in Camdenton, known at the time as the Cox building.
+Operations temporarily moved to a building located at 1225 U.S. Highway 54 in Camdenton, known at the time as the Cox building.
 Now the building is referred to as the Dawson Metal Products Camdenton Facility #2 (DMPF #2).
 The property is currently owned by Dickerson Building, LLC and occupied by Laker Co.
-During operations at the DMPF #2 site, former employees have reported that waste trichloroethylene (TCE), a volatile organic compound (VOC) used in degreasing operations, was disposed of out the back loading dock door onto the ground for approximately one year.
+During operations at the DMPF #2 site, former employees have reported the waste trichloroethylene (TCE), a volatile organic compound (VOC) used in degreasing operations, was disposed of out the back loading dock door onto the ground for approximately one year.

 The department interviewed former employees and conducted a site visit in August 2017.
 Following the Superfund investigative process, the department has completed a Pre-CERCLA Screening Report and an Abbreviated Preliminary Assessment Report documenting the potential release of TCE into the environment.
 The reports recommend entry of the site onto the U.S. Environmental Protective Agency's active sites inventory and further investigation.
+A site inspection report was completed in 2019 documenting the release of TCE into the environment.
+The report recommends additional site characterization to fully define the areas of TCE contamination resulting from past disposal practices.

 - Pre-CERCLA Screening Report (posted 09/22/17)